 Hugh Black, Director of Hugh Black & Sons Ltd, said: “It was an honour to have Her Royal Highness visit our Stirling shop.

 “Together with our amazing team of colleagues, we are committed to supporting our local communities and providing our customers with the best, locally produced products and service possible.
-I feel incredibly proud that we were able to tell our story to the Princess” Royal, and it will go down as a very memorable day in the history of our business.”
+I feel incredibly proud that we were able to tell our story to the Princess Royal, and it will go down as a very memorable day in the history of our business.”

 HRH unveiled a commemorative plaque during the visit and received a small hamper of products in appreciation of her visit.
 She also took time to sign the visitor book, marking the historic occasion for Hugh Black & Sons and the Stirling community.